idseefeld/Umbraco-CMS/src/Our.Umbraco.PostgreSql.EFCore/readme.txt

 #    "umbracoDbDSN_ProviderName": "Npgsql"
 #  }

+# Tip
+# The -- token directs dotnet ef to treat everything that follows as an argument
+# and not try to parse them as options.
+# Any extra arguments not used by dotnet ef are forwarded to the app.

-dotnet ef migrations add initialCreatePostgreSQL -s ../Umbraco.Web.UI/ --context PostgreSqlDbContext
+dotnet ef migrations add initialCreatePostgreSQL -s src/Umbraco.Web.UI -p src/Our.Umbraco.PostgreSql.EFCore -c UmbracoDbContext --verbose -- --provider Npgsql